lexach91/CI-PP5/README.md

 The Business Model is B2C, meaning that the company sells products (subscriptions) to customers only.
 It focuses on individual transactions only at the moment.
 ### Target audience
-Dr.Meeting is aimed at the diverse population.
+Dr.Meetings is aimed at the diverse population.
 The target audience is the people who want to meet virtually.
 It includes friends who simply want to meet when it is temporarily not allowed, colleges who are living in remote areas and have to discuss some urgent matters, and even students who are want to organize a study group.
 It excludes people who are younger than 13 years old.
 ### Strategy Trade-Off
 The strategy trade-off is to make the application as user friendly as possible.